Characterizing Internal Evasion Attacks in Federated Learning: BACKGROUND KNOWLEDGE: INTER-BOUNDARY DISTANCE

 Given a point $x$ and a direction $d$ computed according to a model $h_c$, the inter-boundary distance $I_d$ between two different models $h_{c}$ and $h_{c'}$ is defined as:

 Smaller inter-boundary distances indicate more similar models, inducing high transferability of attacks from one model to another.
 A visual depiction of the inter-boundary distance between two models in the legitimate and adversarial directions is shown in Figure \ref{fig:ib_dist}.
-We use the inter-decision boundary metric to quantify the similarity of clients' models in the FedAvg, FedEM, and local training settings, and compare it to empirical transferability values.
+We use the inter-decision boundary metric to quantify the similarity of clients' models in the FedAvg, FedEM, and local training settings, and compare it to empirical transferability values for CIFAR-10 in Table~\ref{tbl:ib_benign} and Table \ref{tbl:ib_adv}.
 Small inter-boundary distances for the legitimate direction indicate similarity in classification tasks for models, while small distances for the adversarial direction indicate the potential for attack transferability between models.
-The inter-boundary distance metric is used to gauge the robustness to accuracy trade off of different learning methods in Table \ref{tbl:cifar_trans} and Table \ref{tbl:app_trans}.
+The inter-boundary distance is the highest for local training for both regular and adversarial training, followed by FedEM and pFedDef.
+Overall, adversarial training increases the inter-boundary distance, especially the adversarial inter-boundary distance (Adv. $I_d$) for both local training and FedEM.

-\section{Extended Evaluation}
+\section{EXTENDED EVALUATION}